Child Abuse Prevention Month Community Letter

 By donating time and money to prevention organizations, sharing your expertise, taking the time to tutor or volunteer at area schools and events, or offering to help families in your neighborhood, you can have a meaningful impact on the lives of children throughout the community.
 Actions like these bring communities together, reduce isolation and help children and families succeed.

-When communities come together to support children and families, we all benefit: our fellow citizens are better educated and more informed, children excel in school, employees are more effective and miss less work, and we’ll see a profound impact on the quality of life in our families and our community as a whole.
+When communities come together to support children and families, we all benefit: our fellow citizens are better educated and more informed, children excel in school, employees are more productive and miss less work, and we’ll see a profound impact on the quality of life for our families and our community as a whole.

 So please join us and pledge to do each of these activities at least once during the month of April and watch what a real difference we can make together.
 Then, continue to take steps like these throughout the year and in the future.
 Inspire others to follow your example and learn how they too can support children and families to help our community grow and thrive.
 At this time, pass this letter on to someone you know so they too can mentor, advocate and donate.